pandemicai/covid19/README.md

 - Add US Maps and details about cases/deaths in each state
 - Add UK Maps and case details
 - Update timeline with details
+  (Automate this using GO or Python scripts with web scraping)
-- Add Maps and Case details for all affected countries
+- Add Maps and Case details for all affected countries (at least top 20 countries)
 - Add charts, heat maps, and tickers for all major sectors and stock markets to track the impact of the coronavirus outbreak on the global economy
+  (Automate this)
-- Develop dashboard Web app to track the coronavirus outbreak in each country
+- Develop dashboard Web app based on React framework to track the coronavirus outbreak in each country

 Software Projects: